 In Luke 1, we learn that Zechariah and his wife Elizabeth are righteous, but are childless and old.
 Then, one day, as Zechariah is in the temple of the Lord burning incense, the Angel Gabriel appears with a message: Elizabeth would soon get pregnant and give birth to John the Baptist.

 How do we know the angel's name when he came to speak to Zechariah?
 The Angel Gabriel said this when Zechariah wondered how his wife would become pregnant at such an elderly age: “I am Gabriel.
 I stand in the presence of God, and I have been sent to speak to you and to tell you this good news.”

 And, of course, it came to fruition as the Angel Gabriel said it would.
 Considering John’s fulfillment of prophecy and his paving the way for Jesus, this is one of the angels at Christmas stories worth telling.

 It is also believed that Elizabeth is Mary's cousin, meaning that John the Baptist is also Jesus' cousin.
 As we learn in the next part of the nativity story told in scripture (we'll get there in the next section), Elizabeth's was the first place Mary went to after she learned the news of her own pregnancy, as told by the angel Gabriel.

 Angels in the Bible: Mary and the Angel

-The next place we see angels in the Bible surrounding the nativity story is when Mary and the angel have a fascinating encounter.
+The next place we see angels in the Bible surrounding the nativity story is when an angel visits Mary.
 This is the Christmas story of the angel, Gabriel, in Luke.

 Again, we see the Angel Gabriel emerging.
 Luke 1:26-28 (NIV) reads: